rgambord/c99-doc/doc/sections/14/6/index.rst

 .. _9899_G.6p7:

+.. container:: snum

+   :ref:`7 <9899_G.6p7>`

-:ref:`7 <9899_G.6p7>` Each of the functions casin, catan, ccos, csin, and ctan is specified implicitly by a formula in terms of other complex functions (whose special cases are specified below):
+Each of the functions casin, catan, ccos, csin, and ctan is specified implicitly by a formula in terms of other complex functions (whose special cases are specified below):

 ::